abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 An interesting kinds of groups/monoids are the groups of *symmetries* of geometric figures.
 Given some geometric figure, a symmetry is an action after which the figure is not displaced (e.g. it can fit into the same mold that it fit before the action was applied).

-We won't use the balls this time, because in terms of symmetries they have just one position and hence just one action - the identity action (which is it's own reverse, by the way).
+We won't use the balls this time, because in terms of symmetries they have just one position and hence just one action - the identity action (which is its own reverse, by the way).
 So let's take this triangle, which, for our purposes, is the same as any other triangle (we are not interested in the triangle itself, but in its rotations).

 ![A triangle](../03_monoid/symmetry_group.svg)